-Video is one of the most effective tools for leaders today.
-It’s not simply a way to share the latest news; it’s a way to call people to action.
-But in order for employees and stakeholders to heed your call, they first need to connect with you.
-So, how do you put your best face forward?
-(Hint: it’s all about being yourself.)
+Video is one of the most effective tools for leaders.
+The best CEO videos are not simply a way to share the latest news; they’re a way to call people to action.
+Before employees and stakeholders heed your call, they first need to connect with you.
 Here are 11 tips on how to be authentic on camera or, as we like to say, how to find your groove.

 1. Choose your best mode.
 Some leaders prefer to talk directly to an interviewer.
 Others like to respond to someone who is off screen.
 Or perhaps you’d rather deliver a message straight to the camera, without the Q & A. There’s no right answer.
 It’s just important to pick the mode that suits you.

 2. Make a genuine connection.
 Whether you’re talking to stakeholders or employees, your viewers want to connect with you.
 Start with a warm greeting.
-If you choose an off-camera interview format, eye contact goes a long way to connect with viewers.
+If you choose an on-camera interview format, eye contact with the interviewer goes a long way to connect with employees.

 3. Show presence and utilize body language.
 Embrace your individuality.
 Relax.
 Act natural.
 Show confidence.
-And think carefully about what to wear (a stockholder announcement calls for a different wardrobe choice than a company-wide holiday greeting).
+And think carefully about what to wear (an employee training video or stockholder announcement call for a different wardrobe choice than a company-wide holiday greeting).

 4. Be sure to listen.
-If you’re being interviewed, it’s important to show everyone that you’re a good listener (it’s the mark of a strong leader).
+If you’re being interviewed, it’s important to show everyone that you’re a good listener (one of the hallmarks of a strong leader).
 So be mindful, be in the moment, and listen.

 5. Show accessibility.
-As the leader of a company, you run the risk of seeming distant to your employees.
-You can bridge that gap by showing people how ready you are to listen in a roundtable or one-on-one interview.
+As the leader of a company, you run the risk of seeming distant.
+You can bridge that gap through authentic video communication to employees.
+It helps to show a willingness to listen..
 Or go one step further and let your employees know how to contact you directly.

 6. Use humor.
 In a high-performance environment stress is often part of the job and can even be a good motivator to do great work.
 However, a little humor from the boss can take the edge off and go a long way to making work fun again.